paulmayer-fullstacker/BlogPost/readmeSolution.md

 The installation strategy for a Node.js server involves using npm (Node Package Manager), as bundled with Node.js.
 The goal is to set up the project with all its external dependencies (like Express) correctly installed and managed.
 First, we need to install Node, per the operating system in question.
 See the official Node.js website for details: https://nodejs.org/.
 Our application uses Sequelize as an Object Relational Mapper (ORM), which supports various databases.
 We will need a database server installed and set up (this example employs MySQL).

-Having successfully installed MySQL and Node, we can go to install dependancies and configure the interfaces, within VSCode.
+Having successfully installed MySQL and Node, we can go to install credentials and configure the interfaces, within VSCode.

-Ensure that the database credentialls are loaded into the .env environmental file, within the project root directory.
+Ensure that the database credentialss are loaded into the .env environmental file, within the project root directory.
 For our example, copy the `.env.example` file, renaming it `.env`, then update the environment variables (DB_PASSWORD={"YOUR DB PASSWORD HERE"}).

 | Procedure                                                            | Command                     |
 |:---------------------------------------------------------------------|:----------------------------|